Worried Chinese shoppers scrimp, dimming the appeal of a Singles’ Day shopping extravaganza

 Some of their business strategies helped boost sales.

-JD.com said Sunday its turnover, order and user numbers during the festival all hit another high, without providing specific figures.
-It said more than 60 brands have recorded over 1 billion yuan ($137 million) in sales and that nearly 20,000 brands saw their turnover surge more than three times from the same period last year.
+JD.com said Sunday its transaction volume, order and user numbers during the festival all hit another high, without providing specific figures.
+It said more than 60 brands have recorded over 1 billion yuan ($137 million) in sales and that nearly 20,000 brands saw their transaction volume surge more than three times from the same period last year.
 Earlier, the retailer said its new merchants saw their number of orders jump more than five times compared to the same period last month.

 Lu Fei, senior researcher at JD.com’s Consumption and Industry Development Research Institute, said the company’s sales figures showed there was still an “obvious” growth in consumption.